 His interest in potting began as a school boy when he worked for The Briglin Pottery in London followed by a stint with former Briglin potter Michael Crosby Jones when he moved to Rye.
 Steve particularly enjoys working with red clay, which he says reminds him of his youthful potting days at Briglin.
 All his work will carry the initial S stamped into the clay, alongside the painted initials of our decorators.

 Josh gets a second mention here because he’s so integral to Rye Pottery’s overall manufacturing processes.
-As well as leading Design for the company Josh oversees all Production and also carries out all of our casting, Jigger & Jolly work, fettling, trimming, kiln packing, tile glazing and anything technical or creative.
-Or technical and creative.
+As well as leading Design across the board, not least the Rye Design Team, Josh oversees all Production and also carries out all of our casting, Jigger & Jolly work, fettling, trimming, kiln packing, tile glazing and anything technical or creative.
+Or creative and technical.
 He’s a whizz at the chemistry and physics involved in pottery too.
 The upshot is that his role at the heart of both Production and Design is critical in terms of creative integrity and practicality.

 It’s not that Julian’s shy, it’s just that, well, they really are, a very talented pair of hands.
 Julian works with us in the casting & fettling shop, when arguably the clay is in its most sensitive state.
 Any undue stress or pressure at this stage doesn’t show up until the piece has been painted and fired for the final time.
 To say he has a lightness of touch, patience and incredible hand-eye co-ordination doesn’t begin to explain his talents.
 Apart from a stint with us back in the day, Julian’s background is in detailed modelling – from miniscule, characterful model soldiers to exquisitely intricate jewellery sported by the rich and famous.